9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

-The first pattern only matches if the list is at least two elements long (it contains two list constructors), and it binds the variable `x` to the list\'s second element.
+The first pattern only matches if the list is at least two elements long (it contains two list constructors), and it binds the variable `x` to the list's second element.
 The second pattern is matched if the first fails.

 ## Introducing local variables